OSH Answers Fact Sheets

 |Textile workers||Formaldehyde resins, dyes, chromates, nickel|

 |Veterinarians||Rubber gloves, medicaments|

 How is it recognized?

 People with allergic contact dermatitis often consult a doctor.
 The evaluation of occupational allergic contact dermatitis includes the identification of conditions of exposure.
-Evaluation begins with a discussion of the person's employment, and requires a detailed description of all the processes involved in a typical day's work.
-It also requires a detailed list of all chemicals in the individual's working environment, and knowledge of whether other workers are affected.
+Evaluation begins with a discussion of the person's employment, and requires a detailed description of all the processes involved.
+It also requires a detailed list of all chemicals in the individual's working environment.
+It is also helpful to know whether other workers are affected.

 Diagnosis of allergic contact dermatitis is confirmed by patch test.
 Minute amounts of suspected substances are applied to the skin, usually on the upper back.
 Inflammation at the site of application indicates that the person is allergic to a specific substance.

 Sensitized workers should avoid further exposure to the allergen.
 This avoidance alone is an effective remedy.
 Allergic contact dermatitis may be treated with anti-inflammatory drugs, and with ointments and skin cleansers.
 In general, the affected skin should be protected from physical trauma, excessive sunlight, wind, and rapid temperature changes while the dermatitis is active.

 The present number of cases of allergic contact dermatitis in Canada is not known.
 According to some US statistics, skin disorders comprise more than thirty-five percent of all occupationally related diseases.
 Among all cases of occupational dermatitis, allergic contact dermatitis accounts for about twenty percent.